ftjuh/I2Cwrapper/README.md

 - Interrupt mechanism support for TM1638liteI2C and PinI2Cmodule
 - Sonar sensor module  with support for 1 to n sensors
 - Infrared receiver module with support for 1 to n sensors
-- reintroduce diagnostics as a standalone module
+- reintroduce diagnostics as a standalone feature module
 - enable debugging for the firmware by feature module, instead of macro (completely eliminate the need to edit `firmware.ino`)

 - ~~Self-adjusting I2C-delay~~